The Best Beaches In Kauai

 Kepuhi Beach

 Tunnel Beach’s lesser-known sibling, Kepuhi Beach is right around the corner from the legendary north shore beach.
-Being off the tourist radar and since swimming is possible only on calm days, Kepuhi Beach manages to keep a very low profile which means it can practically be deserted on weekdays.
-No facilities or lifeguards.
+Being off the tourist radar and since swimming is possible only on calm days, Kepuhi Beach manages to keep a very low profile, meaning it can practically be deserted on weekdays.

 Kepuhi Beach - Kauai - Hawaii